 If you run to the store to buy items you’ve run out of, you are more likely to buy them at full retail price because you don’t have time to scan grocery mailers or hit up the local Costco.

-When you get organized, you can plan a week or month ahead and really take advantage of store sales, coupons, rebates and bulk purchasing.
+Being organized saves time and money each week on meal planning and food budgeting.
+You can plan a week (or month) ahead and really take advantage of store sales, coupons, rebates and bulk purchasing.

 Reason 4: You Avoid Late Fees, Fines and Paying Extra in Taxes